Silus91/React-laravel-cost-calculator/README.md

 Build on Laravel with React and MySQL.

-To run this make shure you have .env and set up SQL of your choice.
+To run this make sure you have .env and set up SQL of your choice.

 php artisan serve